Objectway/super-gigi/README.md

 <div id="gccollapseglobal"></div>
 ### `$collapse` and `$global`
 **$collapse** and **$global** are very simple.
-The first one if `false` will generate the padding of our columns `padding: 0 0.9375rem;`, the second one will generate this css:
+The first one if `false` will generate the padding of our columns `padding-left: calc(1.875rem / 2);`, the second one generate the padding of our columns `padding-right: calc(1.875rem / 2);`, the second one will generate this css:
 ```css
   box-sizing: border-box;